oscarmarinoa/PI3---Data-Analytics-Project-/README.md

 ## 1. Data extraction and load of datasets:

-In this first stage the files are openeded as Dataframes using the Pandas Library.
+In this first stage the files are opened as Dataframes using the Pandas Library.

 ## 2. Exploratory Data Analysis:

 This stage is focused on become acquainted with usually using statistics and visualizations, to start formulating testable hypothesis.
-Previously a tranformation process is executed for handling null values, identifying outliers and normalizing numerical variables.
+Previously a transformation process is executed for handling null values, identifying outliers and normalizing numerical variables.
 The following are results from applying an EDA:
 * Maximize insight into a data set.
 * Uncover underlying structure.